gkonovalov/free-vpn/README.md

 # Free VPN

 Free VPN - tool for simplifying VPN server setup and management on `AWS` using `Terraform`, `Ansible` and `AWS CLI`.
 It simplifies creating, listing, and destroying VPN servers, leveraging AWS Free Tier to minimize costs.
-Additionally, it supports `multi-region` deployments and offers `DPI (Deep Packet Inspection) bypass` to ensure reliable VPN access in restrictive network environments.
+Additionally, it supports `multi-region` deployments and offers `DPI (Deep Packet Inspection) bypass` and includes DNS leak prevention to ensure reliable and secure VPN access in restrictive network environments.

 ## Table of Contents
 - [Prerequisites](#prerequisites)